2017-18 marks first season for diving program since 2000-01

 Contact Coach Sheets: firstname.lastname@example.org

-In his tenure at Duquesne, Sheets has taken the program from a squad that traditionally finished near the bottom of the conference standings to a team that now expects to compete for championships.
-In fact, over the past 10 seasons he has led the Dukes to its highest finishes in school history at the A-10 Championships, including third place showings in 2008, 2009 and 2015.
+In his tenure at Duquesne, Sheets has taken the program from a squad that traditionally finished near the bottom of the conference standings to a team that now expects to compete for championships every year.
+In fact, over the past 11 seasons, he has led the Dukes to its highest finishes in school history at the A-10 Championships, including a second place finish in 2016 and 2017 as well as third place showings in 2008, 2009 and 2015.

-Also the coach of the men's program for seven seasons, Sheets has seen his swimmers accomplish 12 NCAA Division I "B" qualifying standards, nine Collegeswimming.com All-America Honorable Mentions, 38 Atlantic 10 conference champions, six conference record holders, two Atlantic 10 Conference Championship "Outstanding Male Performers", an Atlantic 10 Conference Championship "Rookie Male Performer", and three Atlantic 10 Swimming "Student Athlete of the Year" honorees.
-Additionally, the men's team finished the 2009-10 season ranked in the top 25 of all Mid-Major swimming programs.
+Also the coach of the men's program for seven seasons (2004-10), Sheets has seen his swimmers accomplish 16 NCAA Division I "B" qualifying standards, nine Collegeswimming.com All-America Honorable Mentions, 43 Atlantic 10 conference champions, six conference record holders, two Atlantic 10 Conference Championship "Outstanding Male Performers", an Atlantic 10 Conference Championship "Rookie Male Performer", and three Atlantic 10 Swimming "Student-Athlete of the Year" honorees.
+The men's team finished the 2009-10 season ranked in the top 25 of all Mid-Major swimming programs, as well.

 In addition, the programs have broken every school record and established a tradition of academic success, having either the men's or women's teams being ranked in the top 15 in the country for team GPA each season.